Root systems and diagram calculus. I. Regular extensions of Carter diagrams and the uniqueness of conjugacy classes: Classification of Carter diagrams

 \subsubsection{The Carter diagrams with cycles on $6$ vertices}

-There are only four $6$-vertex simply-laced Carter diagrams containing cycles, see Table \ref{tab_class_Carter}, $n = 6$.
-As we show in Section \ref{sec_D6b2}, the diagram $D_6(b_2)$ is equivalent to $D_6(a_2)$, so $D_6(b_2)$ is excluded from the list of Carter diagrams.
-The diagrams depicted in Fig. \ref{impos_6-vertices} are not Carter diagrams.
-One should discard the bold vertex and apply Proposition \ref{prop_two_cycles}, heading 2).
+There are only four $6$-vertex simply-laced Carter diagrams containing cycles, see Table \ref{tab_class_Carter}.
+As we show in \S\ref{sec_D6b2}, the diagram $D_6(b_2)$ is equivalent to $D_6(a_2)$, so $D_6(b_2)$ can be excluded from the list of Carter diagrams.
+The diagrams depicted in Fig.~\ref{impos_6-vertices} are not Carter diagrams.
+One should discard the bold vertex and apply Corollary \ref{cor_numb_ep}(i), see Fig. \ref{3-cells}.